You can direct most complaints related to travel to:

 To complain about service or accommodations at a hotel or motel, attempt to resolve the matter through the company first:

-- Direct your complaint to the establishment's manager or customer service line.
+Direct your complaint to the manager or to the customer service line.

 Complaints About Travel Agents or Travel Agencies

-File your complaint about a travel agent or agency with the accredited membership organization the agent/agency belongs to:
+File your complaint about a travel agent or agency with the accredited membership organization the agent or agency belongs to: